-Over the years floating piston valves have been re-engineered to enhance the stability of the design to ensure its stability.
+Over the years floating Piston Valves have been re-engineered to enhance the stability of the design to ensure its stability.
 In addition, new models are compatible with hard or soft metal seats with an adjustable closing force.
-Finally, some newer floating piston valves are able to withstand pressures up to 15,000 psi.
+Finally, some newer floating piston valves can withstand pressures up to 15,000 psi.

 Benefits of Choosing Piston Valves

-- Simplicity of design reduces complexity of maintenance
+- The simplicity of design reduces the complexity of maintenance

 - It does not need many seals; therefore, the maintenance is greatly reduced while having an increased lifespan.

-- The path of flow is almost always symmetrical, therefore, there is a reduced chance of induced thrust loads both during transition from open to closed.
+- The path of flow is almost always symmetrical, therefore, there is a reduced chance of induced thrust loads during the transition from open to closed.